Henry Denny & Sons was the largest bacon producer in Europe.

 Waterford was the centre for pig production in Ireland, with 3,000 hogs killed weekly.
-However pigs were generally exported alive to ensure freshness, as curing techniques in an era before artificial refrigeration were crude, and relied on an excessive amount of salt.
+However pigs were generally exported alive in order to ensure freshness.
+Curing techniques in an era before artificial refrigeration were crude, and relied on an excessive amount of salt.

 Denny’s principal trade was in butter as late as 1839.
 It is not until 1846 that we see him described as a bacon merchant.

 Henry Denny was elected as Mayor of Waterford in 1854.

 Denny introduced improvements to existing curing techniques.
-He began to cure bacon with ice from 1854.
+He began to cure bacon using ice from 1854.
 Known as “mild curing”, it made the bacon more palatable by using much less salt for preservation.
 Denny was granted a patent for this process from 1857.